Evergreen Conifer TreesThe look, color, and texture of a tree are key to establishing an attractive landscape.

 green color and exudes a wonderful aroma when a needle is crushed.

 Fraser Fir: Native to the Appalachian mountains, though has adapted well to growing in this area.
 The dark green foliage is dense with a

 blue color on the underside of the needles which flashes in the wind.
 It prefers a well-drained site and lighter soil, but will tolerate some shade.
 The Frasier Fir requires a soil Ph in the 5-6 range.

 Black Hills Spruce: One of the hardiest trees for this area.
 It survives a variety of environmental conditions such as drought, wet springs, cold winters,

 and has few pest problems.
 It is a short needle tree with a dense pyramidal shape.
 It’s color varies from dark green to blue-green.

-This spruce tree shares the same excellent hardiness characteristics as the Black Hills Spruce.
+Norway Spruce: Shares the same excellent hardiness characteristics as the Black Hills Spruce.
 It is a short needle tree with graceful swooping boughs and long beautiful cones.